dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 phys(0x123'456) = virt(0xFFF'F234'5235)
 ```

-In `x86` this mapping is achieved through the usage of several hierarchical tables, with each item in one level pointing to the next level table.
+Usually this mapping is achieved through the usage of several hierarchical tables, with each item in one level pointing to the next level table.
 A virtual address is a composition of _entry numbers_ for each level of the tables.
-So for example assume that we have 3 levels, and 32 bits addressing assuming the address translation used in the picture above:
+So for example assume that we have 3 levels, and 32 bits addressing and the address translation used  is the one in the picture above:

 ```c
 virtaddress = 0x2F880120